How to Have a High(er) Traffic Author Website

 Add Meta Tags and Update Keywords

-Simply put, content is king, and, more is more.
-The more content you have on your WordPress website and blog the more likely it will be indexed by a search engine and appear in a search engine results page (SERP).
+Simply put, content is king, and more is more.
+The more content you have on your WordPress website and blog, the more likely it will be indexed by a search engine and appear on a search engine results page (SERP).
 So, add those meta tags that are relevant to your content.
 Tags can be added to your blog post content, and you can also optimize your images by including ALT tags and description tags.
 An ALT tag is also good to include because it makes your website more accessible to the blind.

 As you know, keywords make content searchable.
 But keywords can change as content and information changes, so make sure your keywords are relevant to your new content.

 Broken links can really strike a blow to your search engine results.
 They can also lower your ranking because the content isn’t actually there and easily available.
 The good news is that there are plugins you can use to do this for you—find out more about that in the next section.
 It would help if you also considered using a redirect plugin.
 This ensures that the user is sent to the most relevant content page, even from a previous link.

 Optimized images improve all search engine results, which means your content will be easier to find.
 Ensure your images are high quality, not-too large in size, and use keywords in the Alt Tag.
 I recommend image sizes that are 72 dpi and at least 1200 pixels wide.
 There is no need to use high-resolution images (300 dpi) because they take a really long time to load and will slow down your site’s load time, which is bad for search engine optimization (SEO).
 I also recommend that you include your image’s source.

 Make WordPress Plugins Work for You